dart-lang/site-www/src/_guides/language/effective-dart/index.md

 {% include linter-rule-mention.md rule="unnecessary_getters_setters" %}

-For help using the linter,
-see [Enabling linter rules][]
-and the list of [linter rules][].
+To learn how to use the linter, see [Enabling linter rules][] and the list of [linter rules][].